5.Wild Child Day and Water Heritage Day. Heritage Council’s County Award winner for Down

 What do you think is meant by this?

-The sailing flotilla before departure!
+A sailing flotilla before departure!
+String was attached for retrival!

 A tiny rowing boat, decorated with a waves pattern, and with a rope to tie it up.
 Suki, age 13